xanning/trial-redeemer-xag-support/README.md

 The redeemer() function is rewritten (more like pasted from someone who sent their code, thanks @bubbb_)

 If a credit card fails, it retries.

-Here's one bug fixed for ya.
+If gamertag is set already, after a 10 second timeout, it continues without trying to set gamertag

 XAG stock checking and balance checking removed for testing with api ratelimits